Arthur151/ROMP/README.md

 Results will be saved in ROMP/demo/images_results.

 #### Internet images
-You can also run the code on random internet images via putting the images under ROMP/demo/images before running ```sh run.sh```.
+You can also run the code on random internet images via putting the images under ROMP/demo/images.

 Please refer to [config_guide.md](src/config_guide.md) for **saving the estimated mesh/Center maps/parameters dict**.